Rachel-Sholder/JAM-Streamlit/README.md

 - Demonstrating threshold and nonlinear behavior
 - Supporting research on space traffic management and debris mitigation

-⚠️ This is a **research demonstration tool**, not a predictive or operational model.
+⚠️ This repository is part of academic research and is intended for exploratory and educational purposes.

 ---